British Rail Class 345: Bidding process and funding

 In March 2011, Crossrail announced that Alstom, Bombardier, CAF, Hitachi and Siemens had been shortlisted.
 The initial bidding process was expected to start in late 2011, with a contract decision in 2013.

 In August 2011, the invitation to tender was delayed by one year to 2012 and the contract decision to 2014, with the introduction of trains on the Great Eastern Main Line expected from May 2017 (previously December 2016), with a correspondingly shortened production schedule.
 The delay was a cost-saving measure to avoid new vehicles being unused whilst Crossrail tunnelling was completed; it also postponed bidding until after a review of governmental procurement processes.
 Alstom withdrew from the bidding process in August 2011, stating it lacked a suitable developed product.
 Concerns about taxpayer value for money on PFI funded projects led to Transport for London (TfL) seeking to purchase the trains outright.
-In December 2011 the request to raise the debt ceiling at TfL to allow the acquisition with public funds was refused by the Department for Transport.
+In December 2011, the request to raise the debt ceiling at TfL to allow the acquisition with public funds was refused by the Department for Transport (DfT).

 In February 2012, an invitation to negotiate was issued, which included clauses on 'responsible procurement' relating to UK supply chain sourcing and training opportunities; the procurement became politicised after Bombardier failed to win the Thameslink rolling stock contract, and said it might have to close its UK assembly plant (Derby Litchurch Lane, at the time the only operational rolling stock manufacturer in the UK) if it did not win the Crossrail contract.

-Formal bids were expected in mid-2012, with a decision in early 2014, based on the proposed product meeting the design requirements, and on value for money.
+Formal bids were expected during mid-2012, with a decision in early 2014, based on the proposed product meeting the design requirements, and on value for money.
 Procurement was expected to be partly public and partly privately financed.
 In September 2012, the government announced that it would underwrite a further £240 million of the project cost under its 'UK Guarantees' infrastructure credit funding scheme, in addition to the 30 per cent of the project being government funded.
 Siemens withdrew from the tendering process in July 2013, citing a likelihood of insufficient production capacity in the production timeframe.

 Contract award and construction

-In December 2013, the European Investment Bank (EIB) agreed to provide loans to Transport for London for the rolling stock of up to £500 million.
+In December 2013, the European Investment Bank (EIB) agreed to provide loans to TfL for the rolling stock of up to £500 million.
 On 6 February 2014, it was announced that Bombardier Transportation had been awarded a £1bn contract to supply 65 trains, with an option for 18 more.
 The trains were constructed at Bombardier's Derby Litchurch Lane Works, with testing scheduled to begin in May 2016.
-On 29 July 2016, the first completed train was unveiled by Bombardier and Transport for London at Derby Litchurch Lane.
+On 29 July 2016, the first completed train was unveiled by Bombardier and TfL at Litchurch Lane.

 In March 2018, an option for five more units was exercised taking the order to 70 units.